strategicdata/pmhc-mds-spec/doc/user-documentation/users.rst

    a User Management role at the Provider Organisation level.*

 7. Click the blue 'Save' button, or click the 'cancel' to edit without saving changes.

-You will receive confirmation that the users role has been saved and they will now be displaying in the Users Roles list.
+8. You will receive confirmation that the users role has been saved and they will now be displaying in the Users Roles list.
+9. You will need to notify the user of these role changes.
+The system will not automatically do this.

+..
+9. The user will receive notification of these roles changes.